From the list where your name appears, you can view a list of your courses.

 Select Go to start your search.
 If your list of results is too long, you can refine the results using the Creation Date filter.
 Choose a date and whether the course you're looking for was created before or after that date.

 Select a course in the results to preview the content.
 If the course allows self-enrollment, you can enroll in the course immediately.
-In the Course Catalog, access a course's menu and select Enroll.
+In the course catalog, open a course's menu and select Enroll.